 With this major hurdle overcome, the next major step in migrating SJWC was to start implementing a plan to migrate their data from their existing databases to their new AWS instance.
-The first step was to enable data replication between the old deployment to AWS so that data in both locations were always in-synch.
+The first step was to enable data replication between the old deployment to AWS so that data in both locations were always in-sync.
 This then allowed the ClearScale team to focus on setting up mock cut-over exercises to identify any concerns in the approach and fix any data inconsistencies between the two different environments, thus further reducing the risk a large migration such as this always entails.
 Once the approach had been solidified, a final review and test of each component and process between the environments, including Stage and both the Primary Production and Secondary Production environments, were once again thoroughly tested through successive iterations until all points of risk had been identified and remediated.

-When it came time to cut-over the client from their old database to AWS, the process could not have been any smoother.
-By spending the time to fully understand the complexities and risks through iterative testing and subsequent fixes to the process, ClearScale made the actual migration and cut-over seamless as well as painless.
+When it came time to cutover the client from their old database to AWS, the process could not have been any smoother.
+By spending the time to fully understand the complexities and risks through iterative testing and subsequent fixes to the process, ClearScale made the actual migration and cutover seamless as well as painless.
 It is because of this well-proven and easily replicated implementation and migration methodology that ClearScale has been so successful over numerous client implementations in AWS.

-SJWC is now able to take full advantage of the value proposition implemented by AWS Premier Consulting Partner - ClearScale.
-Utilizing Continuous Integration (CI), Continuous Deployment (CD) and infrastructure automation the quality and repeatability of deployments was significantly improved, resulting in reduced reliance on development resources.
+SJWC is now able to take full advantage of the value proposition implemented by AWS Premier Consulting Partner: ClearScale.
+Utilizing Continuous Integration (CI), Continuous Deployment (CD), and infrastructure automation, the quality and repeatability of deployments was significantly improved, resulting in reduced reliance on development resources.
 The very nature of the solution deployed in AWS meant that the managed services reduced IT overhead and maintenance costs.

 The elastic capabilities of auto-scaling delivered cost efficiencies and enabled infinite scaling on-demand.
-Finally, the new architecture eliminated single points of failure and process bottlenecks that were evident and persistent through SJWC’s previous solution in the old datacenter and in turn it provided high availability, highly secured services and reduced latency.
+Finally, the new architecture eliminated single points of failure and process bottlenecks that were evident and persistent through SJWC’s previous solution in the old datacenter and in turn it provided high availability, highly secured services, and reduced latency.